quangis/transforge/README.md

 occur in its body, akin to *quantifying* those variables.
 When *instantiating* the schema, these variables are automatically populated.

-Note that, when you need a variable but you don't care about what variable it is or how it relates to others, you may use the `_` *wildcard variable*.
+When you need a variable but you don't care about what variable it is or how it relates to others, you may use the `_` *wildcard variable*.
+The purpose goes beyond convenience: it communicates to the type system that it can always be a sub- and supertype of *anything*.

     >>> from transformation_algebra import _
     >>> size = Set(_) ** Int